 Disney is transparent with this pricing structure and publishes a calendar detailing which days fall into each category.

 Florida is known for hot temperatures, high humidity, and plenty of sunshine, year-round.
 The temperatures are at their most severe in July and August and regularly climb into the upper 90s.
-From October through May, the weather is more moderate during the day but can be chilly at night and in the early morning.
+From October through May, the weather in Florida is more moderate during the day but can be chilly at night and in the early morning.

 The months of June, July, and August are without a doubt, filled with guests, but you may be surprised to learn that the Christmas season can be even more crowded, depending on the day.